ThePowerOfSwift/FileLocations/README.md

 ```

 ## Installation
-- Drag the **FileLocations.xcodeproj** file to your project, and embed the EasyAlert.framework.
+- Drag the **FileLocations.xcodeproj** file to your project, and embed the FileLocations.framework.

 ## Location Constants
 ```swift